 Pros: Simple to refill.
 Has remaining gas content visual gauge.

 Cons: Much more expensive cost to install.
 Requires periodic underbody inspection.

 (3) Electric (no gas) microwave or induction hob.

 Pros: Removes the need to have gas in your van.

 Cons: None, if you are planning to only do on-grid camping where you have access to an EHU.

 However if you want to use the hob (or any 230v equipment) off grid then you will require a Clayton Power LPS II unit due to its powerful Lithium-Ion battery and inverter

 The simplest way of heating your campervan is using a campsites electrical hook up (EHU) and a small plug in heater.

 If you would like heat but an EHU is not available (wild camping for instance) then a diesel heater is the best approach.
-You can add a diesel heater to any of our conversion packages, see here for prices.
+Some of our packages come as standard with a diesel heater, see here for prices.